+Impacts on the U.S. 10-year bond yield:

+Now a higher demand for dollars causes the bond yields to turn volatile.
+However, the fears of the war intensified, and the rates went further up.
+Post the credit policy, with the expectations that RBI does not increase market rates, the 10-year bond prices reverted to the 6 .
+7 % mark.
+The markets have been spooked with the state elections coming to an end and the global crude oil price moving towards the \$120/barrel mark.
 "We know from history that markets recover after a war.
 History has not taught us how to forecast the end of a war and its consequences."

-Current events impact the stock market because they affect global economies, affecting stock markets in 90% of cases.
+Current impact the stock events market affect global because they eco nomies, affecting stock markets in 90 % of cases.
 The stock market is all emotion; fear pushes markets, and then flash traders trading kicks in, boosting the movement higher or down.
 Market reality returns to normal once the dust settles, but the volatility will make heads spin.

-DRUVI M SARAF 2127047